Boom Vader Motorcycle Chain Replacement Instructions (Grom Clone).

 You don’t have to do this; you can count the number of links on your Grom Clone motorcycle chain and order that.
 1 for 1.
 I just went with extra links and created an additional step in my chain installation.

-My ordered replacement chain for Boom Vader 125cc Motorcycle I own:
+Ordered replacement chain for my Boom Vader 125cc Motorcycle:

 Now I ordered a longer chain (132 links); you can order the same.
 However if don’t want to break the chain, you can order the stock sized motorcycle chain size listed from Amazon: